shreeshailaya/C-DAC-Notes/Python/Readme.md

 ### Playing with String and print()
--  If you want to type in single ' ' in python outer quote shoud be in " " viceverse
+-  If you want to type in single ' ' in python outer quote should be in " " vice versa
 - eg:-
 ```py